aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ### Querying events

+Aptos provides clear and canonical events for all withdraw and deposit of coins.
+This can be used in coordination with the associated transactions to present to a user the change of their account balance over time, when that happened, and what caused it.
+With some amount of additional parsing, metadata such as the transaction type and the other parties involved can also be shared.

 Events can be queried by the events by handle url: `https://{rest_api_server}/accounts/{address}/events/0x1::coin::CoinStore<0x1::aptos_coin::AptosCoin>/withdraw_events`

 ```
 [
   {
+    "version":"13629679",
     "key": "0x0200000000000000cb2f940705c44ba110cd3b4f6540c96f2634938bd5f2aabd6946abf12ed88457",
     "sequence_number": "0",
     "type": "0x1::coin::WithdrawEvent",